CCBBatUT/Biocomputing_Spring2016/_posts/2016-03-09-python6_testing-bestpractices.md

 {% endhighlight %}

-* Now we will go through what modular coding and testing should look like with example protein-ligand files.
+* Now we will go through what modular coding and testing should look like with example blast hit files.
-See the files for [python5](python5_files.zip).
-The find_close_atoms.py script will take pairs of .pdb files and find atoms that are in close proximity between a ligand and the protein it binds to.
+See the files for python5.
+The annotate_transcriptome.py script will take a blast output file, a transcriptome, and output a subset of the transcriptome with annotations.